haatveit88/sokolang/README.md

 ## Magic Stack

 The stack upon which Sokolang operates, is *magical* in the sense that it can hold really weird data types, directly on the stack.
-For example, it can hold; images, files, device pointers, strings, floats, booleans, jump labels...
-Among others.
+For example, it can hold; images, audio recordings, memory addresses, strings...
+And more.
 Some of these things obviously won't work outside of the game.
-In these cases, this prototype implementation will approximate the game in a simple way; `images` will just be 2D matrices, `device pointers` will call lua functions that behave like the devices in the game do, etc.
+In these cases, this prototype implementation will approximate the game-specific types with simplified models.

-Here is a list of types the stack can hold:
+Here is a list of types the stack can hold, which also conveniently doubles as a list of all the types recognized by the language in general:

-* Numbers: They can intermingle in most contexts, but for some operations (like `concat`) only one or the other is supported
+* **Numbers**: Floats and ints can intermingle in most contexts, but for some operations only one or the other is supported
+    * `push 5` `push 3.14`
-* Strings: String literals.
-Single characters `a` are also technically strings, with a length of 1
+* **Strings**: String literals.
+They must be quoted, either by single or double quotes.
+No mixing of quotes.
+Single characters are also strings.
-* Images:  Essentially 1D arrays, accessed as `y * index + x`
+    * `push "hello world"` `push 'a'` `push "b"` `push 'sokoban'`
-* Audio:   Treated as array of samples.
-Impractical to work on as array, but can accept many [magic operators](#magic-operators) and [fold operators](#folding-operators).
+* **Images**:  The exact representation is TBD.
+Referenced by filename.
+Prime target for [magic operators](#magic-operators) and [fold operators](#folding-operators).
+    * `push [img_a, img_b, img_c]` assuming files img_a, img_b, img_c to exist in the filesystem.
+* **Audio**:   Treated as array of samples in time, where a sample is the average input some sample interval TBD.
-* Memory:  Memory addresses, treated as numbers for most operations, but visually represented as `$LABELS` (if exists) or `0x` hex values.
+* **Memory**:  Memory addresses, treated as numbers for most operations, but visually represented as `$LABELS` (if exists) or `0x` hex values.
+    * `push $DEVICE_ADDRESS` `push 0xFF`
+* **Files**:   Files have a special set of operators, see [File Operations](#file-operations).
+But they do support some magic operators and folds.
+    * `> A_FILE` append current top of stack item to file, if supported (anything but audio and images, basically)
+    * `< A_FILE` read one byte from file and pushes onto stack
+* **NaN**:     Not a Number.
+This one means things are about to go from bad to worse, see [NaN: Not a Number]()

 ## Magic Operators